OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 We use mobile analytics software to allow us to better understand the functionality of our mobile software on your phone.
 This software may record information such as how often you use the application, the events that occur within the application, aggregated usage, performance data, and where the application was downloaded from.
 We do not link the information we store within the analytics software to any personally identifiable information you submit within the mobile application.

 Social Media: Our sites include social media features, such as Facebook, Google and Twitter “share” buttons.
 These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.
-These services will also authenticate your identity and provide you the option to share certain personal information with us such as your name and email address to pre-populate our sign up form or provide feedback.
+These services will also authenticate your identity and provide you the option to share certain personal information with us such as your name and email address to pre-populate our sign-up form or provide feedback.
 Your interactions with these features are governed by the privacy policy of the company providing them.

 **4\.
 Information Sharing**